SimplexCC/sell-docs/source/includes/reference/_send-crypto-get-status.md

 ## Parameters ##

-> Simplex querying you for the status of an execution order:
+> Example: Simplex querying you for the status of an execution order:

 ```json
 {